-‘Fulfillment,’ Linder’s most recent show at Mitchell-Innes & Nash, is a meditation on the increasingly pervasive addiction to computers and screens.
-An important element of Linder’s art is depth, which focuses on the part that technology and the digital environment play in our global existence and connections.
+‘Fulfillment,’ Linder’s most recent show at Mitchell-Innes & Nash, mediates the increasingly pervasive addiction to computers and screens.
+An essential element of Linder’s art is depth, which focuses on technology and the digital environment in our global existence and connections.

 Exploring Consumerism and Connectivity in Contemporary Art

 The ‘Fulfillment’ showcased includes a series of drawings and a set of mixed media works in which the artist deals with the themes of consumer culture and digital networks.
-Linder’s work depicts observational precision and is able to convey subtle aspects of contemporary living.
+Linder’s work depicts observational precision and can convey subtle aspects of contemporary living.
 All the artworks in the exhibition contain aspects of her observations and criticism of modern society.

 Instant Gratification and Digital Compulsions

-‘immediate satisfaction, which digital technology provides’ is one of the main topics of ‘Fulfillment’.
-Linder’s work lays then the dark side of the convenience at stake,, examining the toll on the part of mental health, privacy, and relationships.
-The exhibition makes the spectator question his/her own practices and raises many fundamental questions about being in a hyperconnected world.
+‘immediate satisfaction, which digital technology provides’ is one of the main topics of ‘Fulfillment.’
+Linder’s work lays then the dark side of convenience at stake, examining the toll on the part of mental health, privacy, and relationships.
+The exhibition makes the spectator question their practices and raises many fundamental questions about being in a hyperconnected world.

 Joan Linder’s Reflective Artistic Process

 Linder works very tediously, as evidenced by most of her pieces, with a good amount of thinking and self-look involved in her artwork.
-She works in the typical manner of drawing that generates very compatible, well-detailed material and has a proper textual feel.
-The notion goes against the high-speed world seen in social media and other forms of digital creations; in a way, it prompts the population to appreciate art in a different dimension.
+She works in the typical manner of drawing, which generates compatible, well-detailed material and has a proper textual feel.
+The notion goes against the high-speed world seen in social media and other digital creations; in a way, it prompts the population to appreciate art in a different dimension.

 Interactive Elements and Technology Critique